 Ken was a loving and devoted husband, father, grandfather and friend.
 He is survived by his beloved wife of 64 years, Lotte Booth, his two loving children, Andrea Booth and Glenn Booth and respective spouses, as well as cherished grandchildren, Jake and Cody Wolf, Jessica and Charles Booth.

 In lieu of a funeral service, Interment will take place at the Kensico Cemetery, 273 Lakeview Ave in Valhalla, NY, where Ken will be given a military salute while surrounded by his loving family.
-Please check back in one week for date and time of the service.
+Graveside services will be March 16th 10:30 AM at Kensico Cemetery in Valhalla, NY.